plast-lab/doop/README.md

 UPL (see [LICENSE](LICENSE)).

-## Doop Coding Guidelines
+## Development on Doop
-If you intend to develop code for the Doop framework, please consult the [Doop Coding Guidelines](docs/guide.md) document.
+The `doop` command is a script for gradle build tasks.
+If you want to see all available tasks (e.g., how to build stand-alone packages of Doop for offline use), try `./gradlew tasks`.
+Generally, for development and integration instructions, please consult the [Doop Developer Guide](docs/documentation.md).